Date of the birth of Jesus: According to Dionysius Exiguus: the Anno Domini system

 It is not known how Dionysius established the year of Jesus's birth.
-One major theory is that Dionysius based his calculation on the Gospel of Luke, which states that Jesus was "about thirty years old" shortly after "the fifteenth year of the reign of Tiberius Caesar" (AD 28/29), and hence subtracted thirty years from that date, or that Dionysius counted back 532 years from the first year of his new table.
-This method was probably the one used by ancient historians such as Tertullian, Eusebius or Epiphanius, all of whom agree that Jesus was born in 2 BC, probably following this statement of Jesus' age (i.e. subtracting thirty years to AD 29).
+One major theory is that Dionysius based his calculation on the Gospel of Luke, which states that Jesus was "about thirty years old" shortly after "the fifteenth year of the reign of Tiberius Caesar" (AD 28/29), and hence subtracted thirty years from that date, or that Dionysius counted back 532 years from the first year of his table because the dates of Easter repeats every 532 years.
+Ancient historians such as Tertullian, Eusebius and Epiphanius all agree that Jesus was born in 2 BC, probably following the statement of Jesus' age (i.e. subtracting thirty years to AD 29).
 Alternatively, Dionysius may have used an earlier unknown source.
 The Chronograph of 354 states that Jesus was born during the consulship of Caesar and Paullus (AD 1), but the logic behind this is also unknown.

 It has been speculated by Georges Declercq that Dionysius' desire to replace Diocletian years with a calendar based on the incarnation of Jesus was intended to prevent people from believing the imminent end of the world.
 At the time, it was believed by some that the resurrection of the dead and end of the world would occur 500 years after the birth of Jesus.
 The old Anno Mundi calendar theoretically commenced with the creation of the world based on information in the Old Testament.
 It was believed that, based on the Anno Mundi calendar, Jesus was born in the year 5500 (5500 years after the world was created) with the year 6000 of the Anno Mundi calendar marking the end of the world.
 Anno Mundi 6000 (approximately AD 500) was thus equated with the end of the world but this date had already passed in the time of Dionysius.
 The Historia Brittonum attributed to Nennius written in the 9th century makes extensive use of the Anno Passionis (AP) dating system which was in common use as well as the newer AD dating system.
 The AP dating system took its start from 'The Year of The Passion'.
 It is generally accepted by experts there is a 27-year difference between AP and AD reference.

 Pope Benedict XVI states that Dionysius Exiguus committed an error.